sitegeist/Sitegeist.Stampede/README.md

 ## Configuration

-The package manages icon collections that are defined via the Neos settings.
+The package manages icon collections that are defined via Neos settings.
 It is possible to configure an collection from a `path` or by referenceing each `item` individually.

 ```yaml